Contact Information:

 6. If a student is caught cheating on a major grade, then he or she may not request a retake for that major grade.
 Per the HISD Code of Conduct, plagiarism is considered cheating.

 7. The maximum grade received for a retake will be a 70.
 For example, if a student fails a major grade with a 55 and earns a 62 on the retake, then his or her final grade on the assignment/test will be a 62.
 If the student retakes and makes an 82, then their final grade on the assignment/test will be a 70.
-If a student scores lower on the retake, then the original grade will stand.
+If student scores lower on the retake, then the original grade will stand.

 8. All semester final exams are ineligible for a retake.